studds/nx-aws-example/README.md

 You'll also need to have AWS permissions configured, and to configure an S3 bucket where deploy artefacts can be stored - in these examples, `my-build-artefacts`.

-`ng run api:package --s3Bucket my-build-artefacts`
+`ng run api:package --withDeps --s3Bucket my-build-artefacts`

-`ng run api:deploy --s3Bucket my-build-artefacts`
+`ng run api:deploy --withDeps --s3Bucket my-build-artefacts`

 The first time you deploy the backend stack will take a while, as it deploys a CloudFront distribution.
 You can then deploy the frontend app.
 The frontend app refers to the backend api in `angular.json` to derive the deploy bucket.